Tidal stream generator: Commercial plans

 In 2010, The Crown Estate awarded an agreement for lease to MeyGen Limited, granting the option to develop a tidal stream project of up to 398 MW at an offshore site between Scotland's northernmost coast and the island of Stroma.
-As of 2024, MeyGen the largest planned tidal farm project worldwide.
+As of 2024, MeyGen is the largest planned tidal farm project worldwide.
 The first phase of the MeyGen project (Phase 1A) is operational, with four 1.5 MW turbines, and subsequent phases are under way.
 SIMEC Atlantis Energy, now SAE, was awarded Contracts for Difference totalling 59 MW for the next phases, to be built by 2029.

 Also in 2010, the West Anglesey Demonstration Zone off Anglesey, North Wales was designated for tidal stream generation.
 This project is now called Morlais, and was consented in December 2021, with up to 240 MW proposed.
 This will be from multiple developers, with the first turbines expected to be installed in 2026.
 As of 2024, a total of 38 MW of capacity has been awarded Contracts for Difference to supply power to the GB grid by 2029.

 Magallanes Renovables, Nova Innovation, and Orbital Marine Power have all been awarded Contracts for Difference to install a total of 24 MW grid-connected tidal power at the EMEC Fall of Warness site.

 In France, two projects are proposed at Raz Blanchard.
 The 17.5 MW FloWatt project developed by HydroQuest and Qair is expected to be commissioned in 2026.
 Normandie Hydroliennes is planning a 12 MW project with four Proteus Marine Renewables AR3000 turbines.